 If you are reading this, you probably already know me.
 If so, hi!
 I am so sorry I have forgotten to call/text/visit for so long.
 I miss you.
 If by some chance we haven't already met, well, I hope you find something here that is at least mildly interesting to you.
 I am warning you up front, there are going to be lots of pictures of my kids.
 If you find that sort of thing distasteful, you should probably leave.
 If not, welcome!
 Let me tell you a little more about myself.

 I have a hilarious number of hobbies and interests.
-I am an expert at none of them, but I am enthusiastic about all of them.
+I am an expert at none of them, enthusiastic about all of them.
 My adventures in food and eating are perhaps what I am best known for, but I also love design and literature.
 My mom is patiently teaching me to sew and garden.
-I am not an artist, but I like to secretly hoard art supplies and experiment with them in my work room.
+I am not an artist, but I secretly hoard art supplies and experiment with them in my work room.

 Here is a random list of things I love:

-Coffee, design and food blogs, children's literature, Canadian poetry, stationary supplies, houseplants, intersectional feminism, grocery shopping, cookbooks, fabric stores, gallery walls, TV, my pantry, Global knives, and going to the movies (especially if fro yo is involved).
+Coffee, design and food blogs, children's literature, TV, Canadian poetry, stationary supplies, houseplants, inter-sectional feminism, grocery shopping, cookbooks, fabric stores, gallery walls, TV, my pantry, Global knives, and going to the movies, vintage cookware, and TV.
+Did I mention TV?

 I watch way too much TV.
 I am a terrible (I mean it) speller.
 I can not drive.
 When I was 7 my younger brother died of cancer.
 I am not really sure what I want to do with my life.
 Being an adult sucks a great deal of the time.